alice-lri/.github/profile/README.md

 # ALICE-LRI

-**ALICE-LRI** is a method for lossless range image generation and reconstruction from spinning 3D LiDAR point clouds.
+**ALICE-LRI** (Automatic LiDAR Intrinsic Calibration Estimation for Lossless Range Images) is a method for lossless range image generation and reconstruction from spinning 3D LiDAR point clouds.
 The algorithm automatically estimates all intrinsic sensor parameters from data without requiring calibration files or manufacturer metadata.

 This GitHub organization groups together the repositories containing the library implementation, reproducible experiments, and evaluation code for the ALICE-LRI paper.